seglo/connect-prism/README.md

 #### Adding the middleware

-This configuration is based on a modification to the connect middleware configuration that the yeoman [angular-generator](https://github.com/yeoman/generator-angular)
+This configuration is based on a modification to the connect middleware configuration that the yeoman [angular-generator](https://github.com/yeoman/generator-angular) will create.

-Add the middleware call to prism.

 ```js
   connect: {